-I was definitely a bit behind this year and we only started doing Thanksgiving-related activities the day before Thanksgiving.
+I was definitely a bit behind this year and we only started doing Thanksgiving activities for kids the day before Thanksgiving.
 But no matter, we still had a lot of fun!
 Here’s a rundown of the Thanksgiving learning activities and Thanksgiving crafts we did this year!

 Turkey feather hunt